Last Updated on December 4, 2020 by Oddmund Groette

 There is a social norm against funding operations that promotes vice, particularly institutions are subject to those norms, and they subsequently abstain from investing in such companies.
 Thus, sin stocks are much more likely to have a bigger group of private and retail investors.
-Furthermore, because of lack of interest from big institutions, sin stocks get much less coverage from sell side analysts.
+Furthermore, because of a lack of interest from big institutions, sin stocks get much less coverage from sell-side analysts.

-Tobacco is of course very bad for your health, which was known and documented in the 1960’s, still nothing could beat tobacco stocks (common sense suggest it’s unhealthy, why would nature give us lungs to inhale chemicals and other products?).
+Tobacco is of course very bad for your health, which was known and documented in the 1960s (common sense suggests it’s unhealthy, why would nature give us lungs to inhale chemicals and other products?).
 Because of health issues, smoking per capita has dropped every year since the peak in 1970 in the Western hemisphere.
-At the same time many countries have implemented strict regulation and excise taxes on cigarettes, even advertising is prohibited in most places around the world.
+At the same time, many countries have implemented strict regulation and excise taxes on cigarettes, even advertising is prohibited in most places around the world.
 Furthermore, tobacco companies have paid billions upon billions in lawsuits and settlements.
 Despite all this, tobacco stocks have been a very good investment.
-One of the reasons is that the price of cigarettes have risen more than five times the inflation rate since 1950 (part of this is of course excise taxes).
+One of the reasons is that the price of cigarettes has risen more than five times the inflation rate since 1950 (part of this is of course excise taxes).
 As the numbers of smokers go down, this is more than offset by the rise in price.

 What are the reasons for the outperformance of sin stocks?